 Sprinkler Valve/Tamper Switch Active

-If a fire sprinkler system was recently serviced, the sprinkler valve may have been left closed.
+Technicians sometimes forget to leave fire sprinkler valves open after service.
 An in-house maintenance team should be able to properly adjust the valve.

 Low-Pressure Switch on Dry Pipe System

 Check to make sure your compressor hasn’t stopped and that it’s running properly.
-In some cases, the compressor can’t meet the system’s pressure demand.
+In some cases, the compressor can’t meet the fire sprinkler system’s pressure demand.
 This could occur when there’s a small hole in the pipe that allows air to escape.
 In the winter, pipes may freeze and split.
 When the weather warms up, the ice melts allowing air to escape through the damaged pipe.
-A fire protection service provider needs to address this issue.
+A fire protection contractor needs to address this issue.

-Duct detectors tend to activate when the air conditioning or heating system is turned on at the start of the season.
-When the air conditioning is operating, it could be producing high humidity and condensation.
-In the winter, dust that has collected on heating coils starts to burn and produces smoke.
+Turning on an air conditioning or heating system at the start of the season can activate duct detectors.
+When the air conditioning is operating, it could produce high humidity and condensation.
+In the winter, dust that collected on heating coils starts to burn and produces smoke.
 Both conditions could cause duct detectors to go off and produce a supervisory signal.
-Notify your fire protection company about the issue and have your filters and duct detectors cleaned regularly.
+Notify your fire protection company about the issue.
+Additionally, clean your filters and duct detectors regularly.

-An alarm signal is red and indicates that there’s an emergency that requires immediate attention.
-The following are the most common reasons for false alarms.
+A red fire alarm signal indicates there’s an emergency that requires immediate attention.
+These are the most common reasons for false alarms.

 Improper Fire Alarm Maintenance